 Restricted Mics Workshop

-A.V. has a number of mics which are restricted to either FVIM courses, or students who’ve passed the workshop.
+Media Resources has a number of microphones which are restricted for use in FMSA courses.
 This workshop covers the basics of microphones, selection, polar patterns, etc.

 Wireless Mic Workshop